UEFI-code/WindowsDanger/README.md

 # WindowsDanger

-WindowsDanger is an open-source project that help developers to Learn & Hack Windows Kernel.
+WindowsDanger is an open-source project that help developers to Learn Windows Kernel and other x86 Features.

+**But, We are NOT modify/patch Windows Code**

+**We Directly Modify x86 Context Instead**

+**So, We will not bypass PatchGuard, Using Official Test-Mode Instead**

-This driver **Dreamed** to assist developers, hardware debuggers, and reverse engineers in accessing and manipulating system resources more conveniently.
+This driver **Dreamed** to assist developers accessing and manipulating system resources more conveniently.
 By installing and launching this driver, you can elevate all threads to Ring0, allowing for full control over low-level hardware and system resources.

 ⚠️ **Warning**: Please be aware that using WindowsDanger may result in system instability, data loss, or other unintended consequences.
 Use with caution and perform testing in a safe environment.